Call for the Best Deals : 0800 098 8877

 Harvest at these specific lengths:

-• Standard Greenhouse (e.g., Bella): 25–30cm (Supermarket size).
+• Standard greenhouse (e.g. Bella): 25–30cm (supermarket size).

-• Mini / Snack (e.g., Passandra, Mini Munch): 10–15cm (Do not let them get larger!).
+• Mini or snack (e.g. Passandra, Mini Munch): 10–15cm.
+Do not let them get larger.

-Always use sharp secateurs or a knife.
+How to harvest: Always use sharp secateurs or a knife.
 Pulling the fruit can damage the brittle vines.
-Store them in the fridge crisper drawer where they should last 1-2 weeks.

 Summary and Next Steps